jondueck/jondueck.ca/journal/2025-12-31-favourites.md

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=3930130936/size=small/bgcol=ffffff/linkcol=0687f5/track=2188381932/transparent=true/" seamless><a href="https://geesebandnyc.bandcamp.com/album/getting-killed">Getting Killed by Geese</a></iframe>

 1. [*Getting Killed*](https://record.club/releases/albums/geese-getting-killed) by Geese <br><span class="note">What’s left to say about this album that hasn’t been said by smarter writers than me?
+Great arrangements.
 A fun album to try to sing along to in the car while driving back from an autumn hike.</span>
 2. [*Tonky*](https://record.club/releases/albums/lonnie-holley-tonky) by Lonnie Holley <br><span class="note">From the opening track that immediately to the beautiful, reflective *Did I Do Enough?* this is a powerful record.</span>
 3. [*Face Down in the Garden*](https://record.club/releases/albums/tennis-face-down-in-the-garden) by Tennis<br><span class="note">An all-time great night driving record.
 A strong finale with a final track that feels like it encompasses the entirety of the band’s run.
 RIP</span>
 4. [*Racing Mount Pleasant*](https://record.club/releases/albums/racing-mount-pleasant-2) by Racing Mount Pleasant